BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 that the trust relation is made explicit by the system designer.
 This enables static analysis of trust, for example to ensure that no PD performs a PPC on a PD it does not trust.

+# FAQ

+Here we summarise the main questions asked during the discussion phase.
+Most of them should be answered in the preceding sections of this document, but we'll keep them separate for now to ensure agreement on updates and avoid version confusions.

+Can communication channels cross cores?

+: Yes, of course.
+Remember, any PD may have a CC to any other PD, and each PD is tied to a specific core via its scheduling context.
+Ignoring PPCs for a second, communication is through shared memory (MRs mapped into both PDs) and Notifications.
+A Notification can be signalled from any core.

+: A PPC, however, always executes on the Client's core, so it is always core-local.
+This means that, in general, a server's notification procedure executes on a different core than its notification procedure.

+What stops the notification and protected procedure from executing concurrently?

+: The notification and protected procedures are strictly sequentialised, and this is trivially guaranteed by seL4.
+The implementation of a PD has a single seL4 TCB, and is therefore guaranteed to be single-threaded.
+The Core Platform has this thread execute an event loop which gets triggered by Notifications and PPCs, and executes each event to its conclusion before being able to handle the next event.

+Is it possible to forcibly reset a PD to its initial state?

+: This is planned for the future, but will not be supported in the initial version.
+Similar for late loading of configured PDs.

 # Runtime API